GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     will be written to stdout unless **-G** is specified. **Note**: For 2-D grids the **-G** option is required.
 (2) If option **-T** is selected then **-G** is required and the output file is a 2-D binary grid file.
 Applies to 2-D interpolation only.
-(3) For 3-D datacubes the **-G** option is optional.
-If set, it can be the name of a 3-D datacube file or a filename template with a floating-point C-format identifier in it so that each layer is written to a 2-D grid file; otherwise we write (x, y,z, w) records to stdout.
+(3) For 3-D cubes the **-G** option is optional.
+If set, it can be the name of a 3-D cube file or a filename template with a floating-point C-format identifier in it so that each layer is written to a 2-D grid file; otherwise we write (x, y,z, w) records to stdout.
 (4) If **-N** is selected then the output is an ASCII (or binary; see